MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Limitations

 \section{Limitations}

-We discuss the limitations of our work as follows. \begin{itemize} \item We mainly evaluate existing knowledge editing methods on GPT-J~\cite{gpt-j}.
+The limitations of our work are as follows. \begin{itemize} \item We mainly evaluate existing knowledge editing methods on GPT-J~\cite{gpt-j} and Vicuna~\cite{vicuna2023}.
 The efficacy of these methods on other LLMs remains less explored.
 Note that existing editing methods are very computationally expensive.
-We leave the evaluation on other models as future work. \item We demonstrate {\ours} outperforms existing knowledge editing methods on models with $>6$B parameters.
-As {\ours} relies on language models for question decomposition and self-checking, future work may study how {\ours} works with smaller models such as GPT-2~\cite{radford2019language}. \item The multi-hop questions in {\ds} are automatically generated by ChatGPT, rather than being crafted by humans.
+We leave the evaluation on other models as future work. \item We demonstrate that {\ours} outperforms existing knowledge editing methods on models with $>6$B parameters.
+As {\ours} relies on language models for question decomposition and self-checking, future work may study how {\ours} works with smaller models such as GPT-2~\cite{radford2019language}. \item Our proposed memory-based approach, {\ours}, while being very effective on the {\ds} benchmark, requires manually defined prompts to drive language models on new tasks.
+Although we believe {\ours} is easy to instantiate on different tasks, we acknowledge this limitation and leave the evaluation on other tasks as future work. \item The multi-hop questions in {\ds} are automatically generated by ChatGPT, rather than being crafted by humans.
 Although {\dst} already involves real knowledge changes, we posit that the use of human-authored questions could further align {\ds} with the realistic applications of knowledge editing methods. \end{itemize}